Hi! I'm currently an applied scientist at Amazon working on visual search.

 with Peyman Milanfar, and Pascal Getreuer

 In this work, we broadly connect kernel-based filtering with general variational formulations of Bayesian regularized least squares.
-The latter set of Bayesian formulations often result in optimization problems that do not have closed-form solutions, and therefore typically require global iterative solutions.
-Our main contribution here is to establish how one can approximate the solution of the resulting global optimization problems with use of locally adaptive filters with specific kernels.
+Our main contribution here is to establish how one can approximate the solution of the regularized least squares with use of locally adaptive filters with specific kernels.

 with Joseph Cheng, and Miki Lustig